shijiansu/ntu-claims-approval-system/README.md

 ## Run application

-- `mvn clean compile jetty:run`
+- `mvn clean compile jetty:run` or `mvn jetty:run`
-- `mvn jetty:run`
-- `http://localhost:8088/ntu-claims-approval-system/` - this port and context path are in pom.xml
+- `http://localhost:8088` - this port and context path are in pom.xml

 ## Sign in username / password